rufuspollock-okfn/cop21/agreement/index.md

 7. Parties should strengthen their cooperation on enhancing action on adaptation, taking into account the Cancun Adaptation Framework, including with regard to:

-    a.
-Sharing information, good practices, experiences and lessons learned, including, as appropriate, as these relate to science, planning, policies and implementation in relation to adaptation actions;
+    1. Sharing information, good practices, experiences and lessons learned, including, as appropriate, as these relate to science, planning, policies and implementation in relation to adaptation actions;
-    b.
-Strengthening institutional arrangements, including those under the Convention that serve this Agreement, to support the synthesis of relevant information and knowledge, and the provision of technical support and guidance to Parties;
+    2. Strengthening institutional arrangements, including those under the Convention that serve this Agreement, to support the synthesis of relevant information and knowledge, and the provision of technical support and guidance to Parties;
-    c.
-Strengthening scientific knowledge on climate, including research, systematic observation of the climate system and early warning systems, in a manner that informs climate services and supports decision-making;
+    3. Strengthening scientific knowledge on climate, including research, systematic observation of the climate system and early warning systems, in a manner that informs climate services and supports decision-making;
-    d.
-Assisting developing country Parties in identifying effective adaptation practices, adaptation needs, priorities, support provided and received for adaptation actions and efforts, and challenges and gaps, in a manner consistent with encouraging good practices; and
+    4. Assisting developing country Parties in identifying effective adaptation practices, adaptation needs, priorities, support provided and received for adaptation actions and efforts, and challenges and gaps, in a manner consistent with encouraging good practices; and
-    e.
-Improving the effectiveness and durability of adaptation actions.
+    5. Improving the effectiveness and durability of adaptation actions.

 8. United Nations specialized organizations and agencies are encouraged to support the efforts of Parties to implement the actions referred to in paragraph 7 of this Article, taking into account the provisions of paragraph 5 of this Article.

 9. Each Party shall, as appropriate, engage in adaptation planning processes and the implementation of actions, including the development or enhancement of relevant plans, policies and/or contributions, which may include:

-    a.
-The implementation of adaptation actions, undertakings and/or efforts;
+    1. The implementation of adaptation actions, undertakings and/or efforts;
-    b.
-The process to formulate and implement national adaptation plans;
+    2. The process to formulate and implement national adaptation plans;
-    c.
-The assessment of climate change impacts and vulnerability, with a view to formulating nationally determined prioritized actions, taking into account vulnerable people, places and ecosystems;
+    3. The assessment of climate change impacts and vulnerability, with a view to formulating nationally determined prioritized actions, taking into account vulnerable people, places and ecosystems;
-    d.
-Monitoring and evaluating and learning from adaptation plans, policies, programmes and actions; and
+    4. Monitoring and evaluating and learning from adaptation plans, policies, programmes and actions; and
-    e.
-Building the resilience of socioeconomic and ecological systems, including through economic diversification and sustainable management of natural resources.
+    5. Building the resilience of socioeconomic and ecological systems, including through economic diversification and sustainable management of natural resources.

 10. Each Party should, as appropriate, submit and update periodically an adaptation communication, which may include its priorities, implementation and support needs, plans and actions, without creating any additional burden for developing country Parties.